kokizzu/vault1/README.md

 1. create vault role
 2. create vault policy
-3. put secret to be retrieved later, in this case is `config.yaml` (eg. from terraform) to `dummy_config_yaml/reseller1/region99` on vault
+3. put secret to be retrieved later by app, in this case is `config.yaml` (eg. from terraform) to `dummy_config_yaml/reseller1/region99` on vault
-4. get secret id for app role id, so the program that need to read `config. yaml` can retrieve it, put it on `/tmp/secret`
+4. get secret-id for app-role-id (`dummy_app`), so the program that need to read `config.yaml` can retrieve it, put it on `/tmp/secret`
 5. run the program, it would read secret id from `/tmp/secret`, and retrieve `config.yaml` from vault

 ## How to use